mattbillenstein/aoc/2015/README.txt

 16: Matching attributes to a list of candidates
 17: Number of ways to fill many smaller containers with given amount of liquid
 18: Grid Conway's game of life
+19: Reducing a molecule from a list of known substitutions - dfs